dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 ---
-title: How I Built This Site
+title: Building a Static Site from Scratch
-slug: how-i-built-this-site
+slug: building-a-static-site-from-scratch
 tags: tech php
 published: "2023-07-05 23:53:06"
-updated: "2023-03-05 17:24"
+updated: "2024-07-11 22:51:30"
 ---

 I was tired of using off-the-shelf static site generators (SSGs) like Hugo and Jekyll.
 I felt that I had too little control, especially when it came to their templating languages and themes.
+Plus, I'd rather spend my time learning more reusable technologies.
 An SSG can't be *that* hard.

 ## How about PHP?